 8:45am – Catch the Hop-on-Hop-off Bus to the New Acropolis Museum

-To use the hop-on hop-off bus for the first time, you’ll need to get your Athens City Pass card scanned by an Athens Open Tours staff member on the bus, so try to arrive 15-minutes early.
-Once your card has been scanned, you’ll be handed headphones and a bus ticket to use over the next 2 days, so be sure to keep them somewhere safe.
+To use the hop-on hop-off bus for the first time, you’ll need to get your Athens City Pass scanned by an Athens Open Tours staff member on the bus, so try to arrive 15-minutes early.
+Once your pass has been scanned, you’ll be handed headphones and a bus ticket to use over the next 2 days, so be sure to keep them somewhere safe.

 I caught the 8:45am bus from Syntagma Square and got off at the New Acropolis Museum.
 On the way, I plugged in my headphones under my seat and heard stories about the roads we travelled on and buildings and sites we passed.

-To enter the New Acropolis Museum, you’ll need to get your Athens City Pass card scanned at the Group Ticket Counter and be handed a paper ticket.
+To enter the New Acropolis Museum, you’ll need to get your Athens City Pass scanned at the Group Ticket Counter and be handed a paper ticket.
 After dropping any bulky backpacks at the cloakroom, it’s time to learn the history behind the Acropolis and Parthenon.

 The museum is brimming with valuable information like statues, reconstructed renderings, and timelines of the destruction and restoration of the Parthenon.
 I don’t think I would have appreciated my visit to the Acropolis site as much as I did without visiting the museum first.
 You’ll be amazed to learn how significant the site has been over the last 2,000 years.